-Its release depends mainly on two factors: hyperosmolality and blood volume and, in addition, on the effects of certain medications.
+Its release depends mainly on hyperosmolality and blood volume and, in addition, on the effects of certain medications.

 The increase in the osmolality of the blood supplying the hypothalamic-pituitary complex causes vasopressin secretion.
-In patients with central diabetes insipidus, there is no response to increased osmolality.
+Patients with central diabetes insipidus have no response to increased osmolality.

-The decrease in the volume of extracellular fluids and blood pressure decreases the stimulation of the baroreceptors located in the atria, pulmonary veins, carotid sinus, increasing the secretion of vasopressin, an increase has opposite effects.
+The decrease in the volume of extracellular fluids and blood pressure decreases the stimulation of the baroreceptors located in the atria, pulmonary veins, and carotid sinus, increasing vasopressin secretion, which has opposite effects.
 In addition, angiotensin facilitates the secretion of ADH;

 Effects of medications

-Tricyclic antidepressants, fluoxetine and the other serotonin reuptake inhibitors, nicotine, neuroleptics, and carbamazepine can increase ADH secretion.
+Tricyclic antidepressants, fluoxetine, other serotonin reuptake inhibitors, nicotine, neuroleptics, and carbamazepine can increase ADH secretion.
 When this increase is significant, it results in fluid retention, usually detected by dilution hyponatremia.

 This syndrome is referred to in the literature as SIADH or syndrome of inappropriate antidiuretic hormone secretion.

-Other medications such as phenytoin, mineralocorticoids, and glucocorticoids can decrease its secretion.
+Other medications such as phenytoin, mineralocorticoids, and glucocorticoids can decrease secretion.

 Ethanol also reduces it.
 Modifications of the effect of the hormone at the renal level can also be observed.

-In patients with central diabetes insipidus, there is insufficient or no secretion of ADH.
+In patients with central diabetes insipidus, ADH is insufficient or has no secretion.
 In patients with nephrogenic diabetes insipidus, there is ADH secretion but no response at the renal level.